CS-SI/Orekit/src/site/markdown/contributing.md

 In this second popup (i.e. *Local Check Configurations*) define a project relative configuration as presented in the figure below.
-Browse the workspace to select your checkstyle.xml file, and tick the *Protect Checkstyle configuration file* check box to prevent the plugin to alter the configuration.
+Browse the workspace to select your checkstyle.xml file, and tick the *Protect Checkstyle configuration file* check box to prevent the plugin from altering the configuration.

 ![checkstyle-plugin](./images/project-checkstyle-configuration.png).